phucthichlai/SQL_8weekcha_CS1/README.md

-:bulb: This **[8 Week SQL Challenge](https://8weeksqlchallenge.com)** was created by the Data With Danny virtual data apprenticeship program!
-A huge thanks to Danny!
+:bulb: This **[8 Week SQL Challenge](https://8weeksqlchallenge.com)** was created by the Data With Danny virtual data apprenticeship program where we approach various problems in Danny's business and solve them with SQL!
+A huge thanks to Danny for bringing up everything!

 :bulb: Each case study folder contains:
 - A readme file explaining the case in overall and datasets available